What to do at New Jersey's Most Popular Beaches

 Exit 10A Stone Harbor

 Flanked by the Atlantic Ocean on the East and the Inter-coastal Waterway on the west, Stone Harbor is known as Seven Mile Island and has endless beautiful, family beaches.
 Swimming, rafts, and surfboards are permitted on select beaches.
-Beach fees: daily, weekly.
+Beach fees for ages 12+: daily, weekly.

 Exit 4B Wildwood

 FREE access to 5 miles of clean and safe Wildwood beaches.
 No badge fee required.
 Voted one of the top New Jersey beaches, Wildwood has so much to do for families and kids.
 You've got wide white powder beaches, perfect for swimming, sun bathing, playing, and relaxing.
 Swim in life guarded beaches.
-Attractions: Morey’s Piers and Beachfront Water Parks, Surfside Amusement Pier, Mariner's Arcade, Raging Waters Waterpark, Doo Wop Museum.
+Attractions: Morey’s Piers and Beachfront Water Parks, Ed’s Funcade, Mini-Golf, Doo Wop Museum.

-- July - August 2025: Crest Arts Pavilion Family Entertainment, 7pm, kid friendly shows and performers
+- July - August 2026: Crest Arts Pavilion Family Entertainment, 7pm, 6301 Ocean Ave, Wildwood Crest, featuring kids friendly shows and performers

-- June - August 2025: Thursday Music in the Plaza, 7:30pm-9pm.
+- June - August 2026: Thursday Night Music in the Plaza, 7:30pm-9pm.
 Bring chairs or blankets and enjoy the sounds of summer.
 Byrne Plaza in downtown Wildwood

 Exit 0 Cape May